The COVID-19 Test and Trace blunder with Excel in 2020 has led many to see that Excel spreadsheets are not fit for purpose.

 The important consideration on your part concerns access to the data repositories and what communication tools and methods you use to transmit sensitive data.

 First, let’s identify the laws governing such activity in the United Kingdom:

 1. The UK legislation implementing the EU Data Protection Directive was the Data Protection Act 1998 (DPA), s.1(1) of which provides, in words that differ from the Directive’s definition:

 a. "personal data" means data which relate to a living individual who can be identified–

 ii. (b) from those data and other information which is in the possession of, or is likely to come into the possession of, the data controller,

 b.
 And includes any expression of opinion about the individual and any indication of the intentions of the data controller or any other person in respect of the individual.

-2. The UK Copyright, Designs and Patents Act 1988 and the Digital Economy Act 2010 apply to and may be breached by file sharing activity.
+2. The UK Copyright, Designs and Patents Act 1988 and the Digital Economy Act 2010 apply to and maybe breached by file-sharing activity.

 b.
 The Digital Economy Act changed the penalties related to copyright infringement.
 The legislation is concerned more directly with copyright on the Internet than previous legislation that was more concerned with commercial abuse of copyright.